-To help explain, let’s look at an example with a property that is 75% Office, 25% Fitness Center (100,000 sq ft total).
+To get a score, at least 75% of your property must be a "scorable property type," and up to 25% may be non-scorable.
+To help explain how we calculate a score for a building that is partially non-scorable, let’s look at an example with a property that is 75% Office and 25% Fitness Center (100,000 sq ft total).
 Here are the steps:

 - We calculate your Actual Source EUI by dividing your Source Energy by your total Gross Floor Area (Office and Fitness Center combined).